Victor Series 1400 Model 321 Electronic Calculator

 Also note date codes ranging from 6933 (33rd Week of 1969) through 7004 (4th week of 1970)

-The 14-321 is built upon an aluminum chassis that is quite nicely fashioned, and very strudy.
+The 14-321 is built upon an aluminum chassis that is quite nicely fashioned, and very study.
 The circuit boards are mounted to the chassis with machine screws that hold them in place.
 The wiring harness consists mainly of individual wires that interconnect the circuit boards, using hard-wired connections, or plug-type connections.
-The cabinet is made of plastic (likely ABS), with two parts; the base, and the upper cabinet.
+The cabinet is made of plastic, with two parts; the base, and the upper cabinet.
 The upper cabinet is made of a few parts, including the main cabinet section, and two pieces that form the "bubble" that makes up the hood and viewing screen for the display.
 The base part of the cabinet is a darker, forest green color, and the upper part an almost turquoise-green color mix.
 These colors are consistent with Victor's corporate coloring scheme, although these colors are not what the author would consider stylish in an office environment.
-With age and exposure to atmospheric contaminants, the color of the upper cabinet oxidizes to a rather sick-looking brownish-green.
+With age and exposure to atmospheric contaminants, the color of the upper cabinet oxidizes to a rather sickly looking brownish-green.
 The keyboard bezel is painted a medium-gray.
 Cooling is by convection only, with cooling grates in the base, and at the back of the upper cabinet to allow air to flow through the cabinet to cool the components.
 The machine does generate a sizable amount of heat, and the cabinet gets clearly warm to the touch after operating for 15 minutes or so.

 Keyboard of the Victor 14-321